Is RN to BSN Worth It? 9 Reasons to Consider Advancing Your Nursing Education

 Many RN to BSN programs are offered online.
 Since these programs cater to working nurses, whose schedules are unpredictable, they are designed with a ton of flexibility in mind.

 Many of these online courses will allow you to participate in the discussion, lectures and assignments within certain time frames.
 If you can’t be online until night time, or if you have to do your coursework in the morning before your shift begins—many programs are organized to accommodate that.
-Rasmussen College’s RN to BSN program, for example, is offered in a fully online, competency-based format, which allows students to control the pace of how they tackle their coursework—if they know they have a busy stretch in their schedules, they can choose to work ahead during times where their schedules are more accommodating.
+Rasmussen University’s RN to BSN program, for example, is offered in a fully online, competency-based format, which allows students to control the pace of how they tackle their coursework—if they know they have a busy stretch in their schedules, they can choose to work ahead during times where their schedules are more accommodating.
 This added flexibility helps make it easier to balance a busy work and school schedule.

 5. They can be completed as few as 12 to 18 months

 You may be surprised to hear you can complete an RN to BSN nursing program in as few as 12 to 18 months.2 There’s no need to wait years and years to take the next step in your career—you can knock this work out in relatively short order.

 “These programs are primarily online classes, which provide the flexibility and convenience that working nurses need,” says Rasmussen University Nursing instructor Dina Waltz.

 6. It will round out your skill set